Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 After getting in a car accident, a woman is held in a shelter with two men, who claim the outside world is affected by a widespread chemical attack.

-** All 79, Fans 86, Me 90 = 88.
+All 79, Fans 86, Me 90 = 88; Maj, Wide.
+C10 = 21.
 The title (which indicates what other movie's universe it's set in) reveals that it ends as sci-fi, but for the most part it's a brilliantly executed locked-room psychological thriller.
-Before #3, it proved that major studios are still capable of releasing profitable indie-budget sci-fi.
-A story written in the margins of a bigger one; we're still waiting for the sequel to take us there.
+A story written in the margins of a bigger one; we're still waiting for a sequel to take us there.

 A father and son go on the run, pursued by the government and a cult drawn to the child's special powers.

-** All 75, Fans 81, Me 91.5 = 87.
+All 75, Fans 81, Me 91.5 = 87; $, Maj.
+C10 = 20.
 Promises more sense-of-wonder than it can deliver with its budget, but the payoff was never the point.
 The puzzle-box plot is plenty gripping enough, and provides an insightful and moving metaphor for parenthood, alongside a thought-provoking examination of religion and belief.
-Barely promoted by the studio and not widely released, I think it has legs once it finds a better audience.
+Barely promoted by the studio, I think it has legs once it finds a better audience.
+Nichols intended this as a proof-of-capability for genre tentpoles; no word yet as to what's next for him.

 R | 120 min | Drama, Horror, Thriller